 The Origo complex also includes a clock tower, with the highest outdoor clock in Riga on the outside and the trendy Neo Bar on the inside.
 The Neo Bar is a great place to relax in a magical atmosphere, enjoying a panoramic view of central Riga and the Old Town.
 Origo’s underground floor contains a convenient 24 hour car park with 124 parking spaces and a fast exit to Origo Shopping Center, the central train station and city center.

-A multifunctional complex consisting of office space and shopping center next to the Origo shopping center has been just finished.
+A multifunctional complex consisting of office space and shopping center next to the Origo shopping center is in the finishing stage.
 Total floor space is 40,185 m2, of which 15,750 m2 is space for retail lease, 9,015 m2 is office space and 8,233 m2 is taken up by basement featuring also an underground car park for 150 cars, having an area of 5,649 m2.
 The complex is designed as energy efficient building that has been registered to obtain a certificate of BREEAM (British Research Establishment Environmental Assessment Method), the world’s leading design and assessment system for sustainable buildings, to obtain one of the highest assessment levels, Very Good.